 The majority of hurling bets are structured as matchups between two teams.
 These bets give you the option to place a wager on one team, the other team or a tie.

-The odds for each bet are set up according to the perceived skill of the team.
-So if you have, say, the Ballyhale Shamrocks (2012 Kilkenny Senior champions) vs. the Fenians, you’ll have to risk more to wager on the Shamrocks.
-On the other hand, you stand to win more money if you place your wpngagers on the underdogs.
+The hurling odds for each bet are set up according to the perceived skill of the team.
+So if you have, say, the Ballyhale Shamrocks vs. the Fenians, you’ll have to risk more to wager on the Shamrocks.
+On the other hand, you stand to win more money if you place your wagers on the underdogs.

 Here’s what a typical hurling matchup bet looks like when posted online: